 Each child needs your time, nurturing, instruction, and biblical clarity.
 You do this by talking to them, asking them all kinds of questions, while motivating them according to how God has made them (Proverbs 22:6).
 You discern where each child is spiritually, mentally, and emotionally.
 You seek to discern their theological awareness and their intuition to pick up on theological truths.

-With these kinds of assessments, you begin plotting a trajectory (in your mind) that will (1) lead them to the cross, and (2) then into the culture.
+With these kinds of assessments, you begin plotting a trajectory (in your mind) that will (1) lead them to the cross, and (2) into the culture.
 Christ came to where we were.
-He converted us to His way of thinking and then told us to go into all the world (Matthew 28:19-20; Luke 24:49).
+He converted us to His way of thinking, and told us to go into all the world (Matthew 28:19-20; Luke 24:49).

 - Do you have a good, working knowledge of how God created your child?

 - Do you give blanket edicts to your children, not considering their uniqueness?

 - How are you customizing your parenting to each of your children?

 If you are not already, I appeal to you to think big (future) picture.
 Stretch your children.
 Give them opportunities to succeed and fail.
 Your home is a laboratory where it’s not about passing or failing.
 It’s a training ground where both passing and failing are opportunities to put on Christ.

 If your child succeeds, you will want to discern any self-righteous or arrogant issues.
 Success is an excellent opportunity to identify, isolate, and affirm humility.
 The test of prosperity is a beautiful opportunity to parent.

 If your child fails, you can encourage him by showing him what went wrong and why it went wrong.
 You can teach him how to discern and address the heart issues that typically accompany failure, i.e., fear of man, discouragement, or anger.

 Failure and success is a picture of their future life.
 They will win; they will lose.
 You have a fantastic opportunity to walk them through these things right now, while equipping them to live well in the future, in God’s world.